alazareva/CBofNScala/README.md

 included in this repository.

 #### L-Systems
-Model growth using a series of simple production rules that though iteration can crate complex systems resembling structures often found in nature.
+Model growth using a series of simple production rules that, though iteration, can crate complex systems resembling structures often found in nature.
 Example: a tree-like structure emerging after several iterations.